Here to grow better

 Our staff are a key part of our business.
 In 2021 we became Living Wage accredited.

 We are suppliers to Kaibosh food rescue since 2020 and proud to be their first grower partner in the Horowhenua region.
-We are also proud to partner with Hope Hub and the Horowhenua Mana Kai network to strengthen our local food system, by providing them with our product free of charge.
+We are also proud to partner with Hope Hub and the Horowhenua Mana Kai network to strengthen our local food system by donating our product.

 Waikawa Fresh holds NZGAP (Good Agricultural Practice) certification.
 This assurance scheme assures the safe and sustainable production and supply of food in New Zealand.